- Viewing 4 posts - 1 through 4 (of 4 total)

 It’s kind of terrifying me because I don’t know where this will lead to.
 After fighting for so long and finally getting to taste some freedom from the depression and debilitating anxiety, I don’t feel like I have the energy to fight it again if this continues.
 I’m having all these hopeless thoughts return, and I am feeling out of control anxious.
 I also just made the decision to return to college and now I’m really nervous what will be with it now- if I’m depressed again like this.
 Because I don’t see how I can do college with this level of anxiety and hopelessness.
 I was in intensive treatment for my anxiety and depression and finally I was weaning off of my intensive treatment team, and now I’m so afraid of needing more again.
 I am embarrassed by it all.

 Any advice/ opinions/ validation would be helpful.

 And I want to thank all of you for giving me this safe space to share.
-It is so so helpful, especially that we can write anything and everything on here.1 year ago
+It is so so helpful, especially that we can write anything and everything on here.2 years ago

 Hello and welcome back,